Staff Compensation Administration Policy

 Transfers

-No compensation increases are allowed with a lateral transfer unless disparity in compensation requires an Internal Equity adjustment.
-Increases will be capped at the compensation range maximum.
+Lateral transfers may require a pay adjustment to achieve internal equity.
+Otherwise, no compensation increase is necessary.
+Increases will be capped at the Pay Grade salary range maximum.
 The transfer of an employee from a position at one institution within USG to a position at another USG institution or to or from the University System Office is an external transfer.
 Since USG institutional compensation practices may differ due to market conditions, the transfer may be to a position at a different compensation range.
 For compensation purposes, the external transfer is considered an external hire.
 Additional Human Resources policies regarding external transfers may apply (see Section 10 for related policies).

 Timing of Compensation Adjustments